James Cerretani

 Jamie Cerretani, (born October 2, 1981) is an American professional tennis player.
-A doubles specialist, he has won four ATP World Tour titles in his career.
+A doubles specialist, he won four ATP World Tour titles in his career.
 He reached his career-high doubles ranking of World No. 45 on July 21, 2008.

-Amateur career

 Cerretani attended Brown University, where he earned Ivy League Rookie of the Year honors in 2001 and graduated from Brown in 2004 with a degree in International Relations and Business Economics.